Moustafa Youssef

-Moustafa Youssef (مصطفى يوسف) is an Egyptian computer scientist who was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2019 for contributions to wireless location tracking technologies and a Fellow of the Association for Computing Machinery (ACM) in 2019 for contributions to location tracking algorithms.
+Moustafa Youssef (مصطفى يوسف) is an Egyptian-American computer scientist who was named an IEEE Fellow in 2019 for contributions to wireless location tracking technologies and an ACM Fellow in 2019 for contributions to location tracking algorithms.
 He is the first and only ACM Fellow in the Middle East and Africa.

 He is the founder and director of the Wireless Research Center, Egypt.

 Early life and education

 Moustafa Youssef was born in 1975, in Alexandria, Egypt.
 He received a Bachelor of Science and Master of Science degrees in Computer and Systems Engineering from Alexandria University before moving to the United States to complete his PhD at the University of Maryland at College Park, supervised by Ashok Agrawala.

 Career

 After completing his PhD in the United States, Youssef decided to return to Egypt, where he currently holds an appointment as professor at Alexandria University and The American University in Cairo.
 Since his return to Egypt, he went on sabbatical to different Egyptian universities including Nile University and Egypt-Japan University of Science and Technology.
 He established the Wireless Research Center in 2010, which he is currently directing.

 Since 2015, he has been appointed as a Visiting Professor at the National Institute of Informatics (NII), Japan.
 He has been also a regular Visiting Researcher at Google since 2016.